praekelt/swagger-django-generator/README.md

 Options:
   --verbose / --no-verbose
   --output-dir DIRECTORY
   --module-name TEXT         The name of the module where the generated code
                              will be used, e.g. myproject.some_application
   --urls-file TEXT           Use an alternative filename for the urls.
   --views-file TEXT          Use an alternative filename for the views.
   --schemas-file TEXT        Use an alternative filename for the schemas.
   --utils-file TEXT          Use an alternative filename for the utilities.
+  --stubs / --no-stubs       Generate a stub file as well.
+  --stubs-file TEXT          Use an alternative filename for the utilities.
   --help                     Show this message and exit.
 ```

 At the time of writing the ulity expects you to implement your logic in a `stubs.py` file.
-The name of this module will be made configurable in future releases.
+The name of this file will be made configurable in future releases.
 Both `yaml` and `json` specifications are supported.

 ## Todo